lovell/sharp/README.md

 ### progressive()

 Use progressive (interlace) scan for JPEG and PNG output.
 This typically reduces compression performance by 30% but results in an image that can be rendered sooner when decompressed.

+### quality(quality)

+The output quality to use for lossy JPEG, WebP and TIFF output formats.
+The default quality is `80`.

+`quality` is a Number between 1 and 100.

+### compressionLevel(compressionLevel)

+An advanced setting for the _zlib_ compression level of the lossless PNG output format.
+The default level is `6`.

+`compressionLevel` is a Number between -1 and 9.

 ### sequentialRead()